Recruitment

 Why do you need a recruitment policy?

-Recruitment is an essential part of business and business success, so it’s important you get it right.
+Recruitment is an essential part of business and business success, so you need to get it right.
 And that’s where a recruitment policy comes in.

 The goal of a good recruitment policy is to: